Efficiency in Digital Economies -- A Primer on Tokenomics: Fundamentals

-\emph{Cryptoeconomics} and \emph{Tokenomics} can be used almost interchangeably, as in the early days of the internet, the terminology is lagging behind.

-Cryptoeconomics can be understood as the combination of cryptography, game-theory and economics to create robust decentralized peer-to-peer networks.
-Cryptography is used to prove things in the past, game-theory is used to design the interaction protocols that are interlinked with economic incentives to encourage desired properties to hold into the future.
-Code and economics are intrinsically interlinked.
+Cryptoeconomics can be understood as the combination of cryptography, game-theory and mechanism design to build robust decentralized peer-to-peer networks \cite{zargham2020}.
+Cryptoeconomic systems, e.g. DLT, provide a public infrastructure that allow the issuance and management of cryptographic tokens and state balances.
+Cryptography is used to secure the network, game-theory is used to design the interaction and to analyze strategic behavior of economic agents that are interlinked with financial incentives to encourage desired properties.
+The code of the underlying network is therefore intrinsically interlinked with the economics and incentives of the network \cite{horne2018}.
 The underlying challenge is that in decentralized P2P systems, that do not give control to any centralized party, one must assume that there will be bad actors lurking to disrupt the system.

-Tokenomics encompasses the concept of economic system and optimization design to incentivize specific behaviors in a community, using tokens to create a self-sustaining ad hoc economy.
-It includes game theory, mechanism design, and monetary economics.
-Tokenomics is a broader subject and includes a variety of components which are introduced in section \ref{sec:tokenomics}.

-One may seperate the fact, that cryptoeconomics mainly focuses on the monetary-aspects of the system, whereas tokenomics has broader aspects than remunerative incentives, like voting rights or network externalities.
-Nevertheless, we use from now on the term \emph{tokenomics} and consider the aspects of cryptoeconomics within this term.
+One could consider, that cryptoeconomics mainly focuses on the monetary-aspects of the system, whereas tokenomics has broader aspects than remunerative incentives, like voting rights or network externalities.
+Due to this, we use from now on the term \emph{Tokenomics} and consider the aspects of \emph{Cryptoeconomics} within this term, which will be furthermore explained in Section \ref{tokenomics}.